 Financial instruments of the Company primarily include cash and cash equivalents, restricted cash, accounts receivable, commitment deposits, funds receivable, investments including cost method investments, fixed-rate time deposits, trading securities, available-for-sale securities, loans receivable, short-term and long-term loans, convertible senior notes (Note 14) and related derivative liabilities.
 As of December 31, 2016 and 2017, the carrying values of these financial instruments, other than the cost method investment, available-for-sale securities, long-term loans, convertible senior notes and related derivative liabilities, approximated their fair values due to the short-term maturity of these instruments.
 The available-for-sale securities and trading securities were recorded at fair value based on the quoted price in active markets as of December 31, 2016 and 2017.
 The carrying values of the long-term loans approximate their fair values, as the loans bear interest at rates determined based on the prevailing interest rates in the market.
 The convertible senior notes were recognized based on residual proceeds after allocation to the derivative liabilities at fair market value.
 The estimated fair values of the convertible senior notes based on a market approach were approximately US\$225,186 and US\$301,036 as of December 31, 2016 and 2017, respectively, and represents a Level 3 valuation in accordance with ASC 820, "Fair Value Measurements and Disclosures" ("ASC 820").
 When determining the estimated fair value of the convertible senior notes, the Company used a commonly accepted valuation methodology and market-based risk measurements that are indirectly observable, such as credit risk.
-The fair value of the bifurcated derivative liabilities was insignificant for the years ended December 31, 2015, 2016 and 2017 and measures the cost method investment at fair value on a nonrecurring basis only if an impairment charge were to be recognized.
+The fair value of the bifurcated derivative liabilities was insignificant for the years ended December 31, 2016 and 2017.
+The Company determined that it was not practicable to estimate the fair value of its cost method investments as of December 31, 2016 and 2017 and measures the cost method investment at fair value on a nonr